robmuh/perl-classes/README.md

 perl-classes
 ============

 UPDATE: Although `perl-classes` is alive and still kicking deep in bowels of large enterprise applications I can't recommend anyone start anything new with it these days.
 There's nothing wrong with except being written in Perl, which as a language in general has lost a lot of ground in the enterprise application space.
-I recommend Python or Node for small and enterprise-size behemouth applications of the type this module was created to build.
+I recommend Python or Node for small and enterprise-size behemouth applications of the type this module was created to build. ~ Rob

 classes - Conventional Perl 5 classes